geonetwork/geonetwork-helm-charts/datahub/README.md

 ## Datahub configuration

-Through the parameter `configuration.git`, you can set a git repository that will be used for configuring datahub.
+If you want, through the parameter `configuration.git`, you can set a git repository that will be used for configuring datahub.
+This is not mandatory.

 Both `configuration.config_directory_override` and `configuration.assets_directory_override` are available to specify the directory where datahub should find the configuration.

 The default values are `/conf` for the configuration and `/assets` for the assets.

 Please refer to the docker documentation for more explanations about this custom configuration: https://github.com/geonetwork/geonetwork-ui/tree/main/apps/datahub#specifying-a-custom-configuration-file

+You can also configure some options using the environment variables like `GN4_API_URL`.
+You can find all the other environment variables here: https://github.com/geonetwork/geonetwork-ui/blob/main/tools/docker/Dockerfile.apps

 ## Values